The Global Financial Crisis

 The MiFID II was implemented by the European Union (EU) in 2018 to regulate financial practices and improve protections for investors.
-The main purpose of the framework is to standardize financial practices across the EU and regain the trust of investors, all through increased transparency.
+The primary purpose of the framework is to standardize financial practices across the EU and regain the trust of investors, all through increased transparency.

 The US – Department of Labour Fiduciary Rule

 The US Securities and Exchange Commission is re-evaluating the Department of Labour Fiduciary Rule with the main aim of developing a uniform fiduciary standard.
-The newly updated Fiduciary Rule will ensure that high commissions do not have any influence on advice provided to investors- following the initiative started by the UK Retail Distribution Review in 2012.
+The newly updated Fiduciary Rule will ensure that high commissions do not influence advice provided to investors- following the initiative started by the UK Retail Distribution Review in 2012.

 The Asia Pacific

-Compared to the US and Europe, such regulations actually opened up new opportunities for investors and firms in the Asia-Pacific region.
+Compared to the US and Europe, such regulations opened up new opportunities for investors and firms in the Asia-Pacific region.

 How do the Regulations Affect Financial Institutions?

 These new regulations are putting pressure on financial institutions, especially in terms of cost and profit margins.